SamJakob/xxh3/README.md

 it has a throughput of ~0.29 ns/byte (3.16 GB/s) on an Apple M-series processor in JIT mode or ~0.28 ns/byte (3.23 GB/s) in AOT mode.

+The streaming APIs currently have no further optimization and are therefore about 0.4-0.6ns/byte slower than the buffered APIs.

 You can run the benchmarks yourself on your machine with the following commands:

 ```bash